-At home I currently have Dr. Bronner’s Rose*, Tea Tree* and Lavender liquid soaps with the lavender scent almost finished :-(.
 Dr. Bronner’s Tea Tree magic soap has a strong tea tree scent, making it my least favourite Dr. Bronner’s soap, but I am aware of the benefits of tea tree, so I am using it accordingly.

-In the past I also used Dr. Bronner’s Tea Tree magic soap to create a multi-purpose cleaning product to clean the kitchen surfaces and bathroom.
+In the past, I also used Dr. Bronner’s Tea Tree magic soap to create a multi-purpose cleaning product to clean the kitchen surfaces and bathroom.
 It works great like that but as it’s such a great product I somehow don’t want to use it for cleaning these days, I’d rather put it to use in other ways and use other products for cleaning.
 But well, it’s always an option if I run out of my usual cleaning products.

 Although you can use Dr. Bronner’s magic soaps in so many different ways, I believe that not all the scents work well for every single purpose.
-While I could easily wash my clothes with the tea tree scented soap, I prefer not to do that, as I don’t want my clothes to smell of tea tree, I’d rather if they smell of rose, lavender or citrus.
-In the past I also used lavender scented soap from Dr. Bronner’s for laundry and it seemed to have worked well for this purpose.
+While I could easily wash my clothes with the tea tree scented soap, I prefer not to do that, as I don’t want my clothes to smell of tea tree, I’d prefer if they smell of rose, lavender or citrus.
+In the past, I also used lavender scented soap from Dr. Bronner’s for laundry and it seemed to have worked well for this purpose.
 I am yet to try the citrusy scent and I have a feeling it’s pretty good.

 What I don’t think these soaps work well for is hair washing.
 I tried it once and it’s difficult to explain but my hair definitely didn’t feel soft afterwards and it was pretty difficult to manage.
 Dr. Bronner are aware of this effect and if you look at the FAQs on their website you will see that they recommend using an acidic conditioning rinse after washing the hair (apple cider vinegar could work for this I believe).
 Lisa Bronner also wrote an article about her honest experience when using Dr. Bronner’s organic soap as a hair wash and you can read all about it here.
 After reading it I am actually thinking to give it another try.

-Just to mention, not all of the Dr. Bronner’s liquid soaps are scented, as I know that some of you may be sensitive to fragrance or essential oils.
+Just to mention, not all Dr. Bronner’s liquid soaps are scented, as I know that some of you may be sensitive to fragrance or essential oils.
 There is actually a baby unscented version of Dr. Bronner’s Magic Soap.
 This version has double the olive oil and is suitable for sensitive skin.

 Where to buy Dr. Bronner’s liquid soaps from?